Did you know that He-Man and She-Ra appeared at the 1985 Macy’s Thanksgiving Day Parade? It’s true! And I’ll be showing you the proof! Just you wait!

 It was like watching a bunch of land crabs dropped into the Plinko machine from The Price is Right.

 With so much going on, you can barely even tell which characters are present.
 I’ve watched this clip dozens of times, and I still couldn’t tell you the full list.
 I know I saw Hordak and Moss Man, though.
-Didn’t need more than those two to make me happy.
+TBH, they’re all anyone needs.

 The real “problem,” though — and I’m putting “problem” in quotes because this was all super incredible no matter how odd it got — was the camerawork.
 Those guys just couldn’t keep up, and the quick cuts to things that either just happened or weren’t going to happen for a few more seconds made the performance seem so much more frantic than it probably was.